 Leadership Academy Participant Resources

-GFOA's Leadership Academy will be held February 19-24 at the College of Charleston.
+GFOA’s Leadership Academy will be held July 20-25, 2025, at GFOA's Training Center in Chicago, Illinois.
 The information below will help attendees finalize their registration process for the academy.
-Congratulations on being selected to attend this year's event.
+Congratulations on being selected to attend this year’s event!

 Opening Reception and Dinner

-Chris Morrill, Bob O’Neill and Kendra Stewart will welcome the group at the reception.
+Chris Morrill and Bob O’Neill will welcome the group at the reception.

 Characteristics of Great Organizations